confusedkernel/teewhy.net/content/blog/red-black-tree/index.md

 ## Insertion

+To insert a node onto the red-black tree, we will first perform a standard BST insertion, and color the inserted node in red.

+As we mentioned before, the red-black tree has self-balancing features that corrects the flaw of a binary search tree.
+The self-balancing feature is called **fixup**.
+A balanced red-black tree should satisfy [all five properties of red-black tree](#properties-of-red-black-tree).
+Especially **rule 3: "The children of a red node are black"** and **rule 4: "Every path from a node to any of its children has the same number of black nodes."** To restore all five properties of it, we'll introduce something called **rotation** and **recoloration**, which will help maintain the balance of the tree.

+To balance a tree, we should try recoloring the nodes first before performing rotations.
+Here is how we insert and recolor:

+{{% steps %}}

+### BST Insertion
 Since the red-black tree is derived from the normal binary search tree, we need to do a basic bst insertion as the base operation:

 ```c {filename = "rbt.c"}